What is Rhabdomyosarcoma?

 Symptoms depend on where the tumor develops.
 The common sites are:

-In this area the tumor may arise inside the nose or sinuses, and middle ear.
-This may cause nasal / sinus obstruction, congestion, nasal discharge, a noticeable mass protruding from the ear, or discharge from the nose or it may appear as a mass protruding from the ear.
+In this area, the tumor may arise inside the nose, sinuses and middle ear.
+This may cause nasal / sinus obstruction, congestion, nasal discharge, a noticeable mass protruding from the ear, or discharge from the nose.

 The tumor will show up as a lump or mass in these areas.

-If the tumor occurs on the surface muscle of the chest or abdomen it will present as a visible mass.
-If it begins in the muscles inside the body it will present as a mass which may or may not be felt.
+If the tumor occurs on the surface muscle of the chest or abdomen it will show as a visible mass.
+If it begins in the muscles inside the body, it may or may not be felt.
 It may be discovered accidentally by you while bathing the child or by the doctor during a routine examination.
 Sometimes the mass may be found when the tumor presses on some other structure and causes a problem.
-For example, tumor may compress the rectum leading to constipation.
+For example, a tumor may compress the rectum, leading to constipation.

-The tumor can arise in the bladder muscle causing problems with passing urine.
+The tumor can be in the bladder muscle, causing problems with peeing.
 It can also begin in the vagina and present as a mass like a bunch of grapes at the entrance to the vagina.
 Bleeding from the vagina or a discharge may also be present.
-It can also arise in the testes or prostate in males.
+It can also be in the testes or prostate in males.

 Rhabdomyosarcoma Diagnosis

-The only way the physician can determine your child definitely has rhabdomyosarcoma is to examine a piece of the tumor after surgery.
+The only way a doctor can determine that your child definitely has rhabdomyosarcoma is to examine a piece of the tumor after surgery.
 The type of operation your child will have depends on the site of the tumor.
 If the tumor is in an inaccessible site, such as the eye or ear, the surgeon will just take a very small piece for diagnosis to avoid damaging the surrounding structures.

 Your child may have X-rays and scans before surgery to help the surgeon see the extent of the tumor.
-The piece of tissue obtained at surgery is examined carefully under the microscope.
+The piece of tissue taken during surgery is examined carefully under a microscope.
 Sometimes it is difficult to diagnose exactly which type of cancer is present, because rhabdomyosarcoma can spread in three ways:

 - By direct extension.
-The tumor stays in its original site and location and grows until it comes into contact with another organ or tissue which it invades.
+The tumor stays in its original site and location and grows until it comes into contact with another organ or tissue that it invades.

 - Via the lymphatic system to the lymph nodes.

-Staging is determined by how far the tumor has spread in your child's body.
+Staging is determined by how far the tumor has spread.
 The doctor determines the staging of your child's tumor by looking carefully to see if other organs or lymph nodes are involved.
 X-rays, CT scans, PET scans, bone scans and MRIs are used to check the areas of the body to which rhabdomyosarcoma tends to spread, such as the liver, lungs and bones.

 Bone marrow aspirations and biopsies are done to assess spread to the bone marrow.
-A spinal tap may be indicated if the tumor is in the ear, sinuses, or nose.
-CT or MRI of the brain will also be taken, because tumor in these sites has a tendency to spread to the brain.
+A spinal tap may be done if the tumor is in the ear, sinuses or nose.
+A CT or MRI scan of the brain will also be taken, because tumors in these sites have a tendency to spread to the brain.

 Long-term Outlook